How to Keep Produce Fresh Longer [Complete Guide]

 If you’re a health-conscious cook, then you know the value of investing in the highest quality, nutrient-dense foods.
 For us, that means choosing organic, local, and/or naturally-grown/raised foods as much as possible and buying a lot of fresh fruits and vegetables.
 Committing to healthy eating is an investment, both in terms of dollars and time.
 Like any investment, you want to make sure you’re getting the most for your money, which is why it’s so important to learn how to store your produce properly.

-Here are some helpful tips on how to keep fruit and veggies fresher longer (without creating more waste from plastic bags, aluminum foil, etc.).
+Here are some helpful tips on how to keep produce fresher longer (without creating more waste from plastic bags, aluminum foil, etc.).
 Keep in mind there are effective alternatives.

 Avoid plastic bags when buying produce.